Tuminha/NHANES-Periodontitis-Machine-Learning-Project/README.md

 ## ⚠️ Limitations

-1. **Single cohort with cross-validation only.** External validation on NHANES 2009–2010 or another national survey is required.
+1. **External validation shows ~4% AUC drop.** Performance declined from 0.717 (internal) to 0.677 (external) on NHANES 2009–2010, indicating realistic generalization limits.

-2. **High disease prevalence** (68.3%) in our sample versus CDC estimates (~47%) reflects inclusion criteria (adults 30+ with full-mouth periodontal exams).
+2. **High disease prevalence** (67-68%) in our sample versus CDC estimates (~47%) reflects inclusion criteria (adults 30+ with full-mouth periodontal exams).
 Restricting to moderate-or-severe would lower prevalence.

+3. **Calibration drift on external cohort.** Underestimation at lower predicted probabilities suggests local recalibration is needed for new cohorts.

-3. **High sensitivity at rule-out operating point comes with low specificity;** health economic value depends on downstream pathways and costs.
+4. **High sensitivity at rule-out operating point comes with low specificity;** health economic value depends on downstream pathways and costs.

-4. **Missingness signals may partly reflect NHANES design;** portability to clinic-collected data must be tested.
+5. **Missingness signals may partly reflect NHANES design;** portability to clinic-collected data must be tested.

-5. **Reverse-causality features** (dental_visit, floss_days) may encode treatment history rather than risk.
+6. **Reverse-causality features** (dental_visit, floss_days) may encode treatment history rather than risk.
 Primary model excludes these.

+7. **US-only validation.** External validation on non-US cohorts (e.g., KNHANES) would strengthen generalizability claims.

 ---